 Figure 66: Example of difference of two DFs.
-On the left, diff the two DFs for tool and object are shown superimposed;
+On the left, the two DFs for tool and object are shown superimposed; on the right, the result is shown.

-Figure 67: Example of a 3D difference operation [14].
+Figure 67: Example of a 3D difference operation.14

 Figure 68: Close-up view showing the adaptivity.